marketdesignresearch/CA-BNE/README.md

 	 bneAlgo.run();

 The full example can be found [here](src/ch/uzh/ifi/ce/cabne/examples/LLGQuadratic.java).
+It takes as input a path pointing to a configuration file, e.g. [LLG.config](config/LLG.config).
-Its output can be visualized using the following [Python script](scripts/llg_anim_BNE.py).
+The output can be visualized using the following [Python script](scripts/llg_anim_BNE.py).
 The computed BNE should look something like this:

 ![LLG Quadratic BNE](misc/plots/LLGQuadratic.png)

 ## Implementing your own Auctions